nepluno/libWetHair/README.md

 We would like to hear from you if you appreciate this work.

-It is the original implementation of paper A Multi-Scale Model for Simulating Liquid-Hair Interactions (refer to our project page for more details: http://libwethair.info ).
+It is the original implementation of paper A Multi-Scale Model for Simulating Liquid-Hair Interactions (refer to our [project page](http://www.cs.columbia.edu/cg/liquidhair/) for more details).
 This code base contains the following parts:

  - A liquid simulator implementing the affine-particle-in-cell method.
  - A hair simulator implementing the elastic rods model.